kvinay7/interview-preparation/Java.md

     }
   ```

-- **Concurrency:** Concurrency in programming refers to the ability of a system to handle multiple tasks or processes at the same time.
+- **Concurrency:** The ability of a system to handle multiple tasks simultaneously, but not necessarily at the same time.
+- **Parallelism:** The ability to execute multiple tasks at the same time, typically across multiple cores of a processor.
 - **Synchronization:** Synchronization in Java is a mechanism used to control access to shared resources by multiple threads.
 It ensures that only one thread can access a `synchronized` block or method at a time, preventing thread interference and memory consistency issues.
 - **Locks:** Locks in Java provide a more flexible mechanism for thread synchronization than traditional synchronization blocks or methods.
 Unlike intrinsic locks (synchronized), explicit locks provide better control over thread behavior and offer advanced features like fairness policies and condition variables.
 The `ReentrantLock` is the most commonly used lock in Java.
 It behaves similarly to synchronized blocks but offers additional features. `ReadWriteLock` and `StampedLock` are other types of locks.